prakharmrsl/easypcceo.github.io/pages/best-capture-cards/best-capture-cards.md

 **Features:**

-* **Outstanding video quality** - A full HD 1080p output, a maximum 40 Mbps bit rate, and a frame rate of up to 60 FPS.
+* **Outstanding video quality** - A full HD 1080p output, a maximum [40 Mbps bit rate](http://help.encoding.com/knowledge-base/article/understanding-bitrates-in-video-files/){:target="_blank"}, and a frame rate of up to 60 FPS.
 These are all responsible for the HD60S’s excellent price to performance.
 * **Quick USB 3.0 connectivity** - HD60S connects to your PC by employing the cutting edge USB 3.0 technology which is quite faster than the older USB versions.
 The high transfer speed of this capture card is crucial for live streaming as it helps to reduce latency.
+[You can read more about USB 3.0 technology on Wikipedia.](https://en.wikipedia.org/wiki/USB_3.0){:target="_blank"}
 * **Instant streaming, recording, and commentary** - By completely automating the process with its built-in YouTube and Twitch streaming capabilities, HD60S makes sharing your game footage easier.

 ## [Razer Ripsaw](http://amzn.to/2DvKZyv){:target="_blank"} - $170